acarb95/acarb95.github.io/index.md

 <br>
-![](Blue_Bridge_Label-small.jpg){: .image-right} [**BlueBridge: distributed NUMA.**](https://github.com/FRuffy/BlueBridge) Named after the beer which won our lab tasting competition, BlueBridge is the realization of distributed NUMA (dNUMA). dNUMA exposes a _distributed_ global address space to applications by implementing virtual memory in the network.
+![](Blue_Bridge_Label-small.jpg){: .image-right} [**BlueBridge: distributed NUMA.**](https://github.com/FRuffy/BlueBridge) Named after the beer which won our lab tasting competition, BlueBridge is a network managed distributed memory system.
+BlueBridge exposes a _distributed_ global address space to applications by implementing virtual memory in the network.
 Hosts operate on local memory (the cache) and pages fault to remote memory.
 Implemented in C with raw sockets.
 Remote pointers are stored